wkrea/git-cop/README.md

     to let one know you are done reviewing but haven't approved yet (due to feedback that needs addressing), rebasing a pull request and then merging, waiting for a blocking pull request to be resolved, status updates to the pull request, etc.
+  - :abc: - Signifies detection of a mispelling with suggested correction.
+This is *blocking* feedback that is easy to correct.
   - :art: - Signifies an issue with code style and/or code quality.
 This can be *blocking* or *non- blocking* feedback but is feedback generally related to the style/quality of the code, implementation details, and/or alternate solutions worth considering.